Classification in Cryo-Electron Tomograms

 We made some major updates to the simulation process.
 Firstly, we updated phase contrast by applying a solvent correction in the generation of the macromolecule's electrostatic potential.
 We also extended the model with absorption contrast (i.e. electrons absorped by the specimen) which forms an important contribution to the signal.
 The image formation process is now improved with DQE/MTF measurements of the K2 Summit with dose dependent poissonian noise.
 The models in the dataset have more inter-model variation with varying defocus and electron dose.
 Finally, we scaled the amplitudes of simulated projections with different experimental projection images to make the models more representative of experimental data.

 We have added one protein class of a ribosome (5mrc), and updated an outdated pdb structure (4d8q -> 4v94).
 Fiducials (gold beads) and membranes were added to provide a realistic additional challenge.

-Slice of a tomogram and a 3D visualization obtained from the tomogram.
+Slice of an experimental tomogram and a 3D visualization of averaged particles.

 Image credits: Pfeffer S, Woellhaf MW, Herrmann JM, Förster F, Organization of the mitochondrial translation machinery studied in situ by cryoelectron tomography.
 Nature communications 6:6019 (2015)

 - Gijs van der Schot 2

 The registration and submission deadlines are in AoE (Anywhere on Earth) timezone.

 |February 8||Registration deadline|